 We believe that ending homelessness is possible.
-We must address the significant obstacles that stand in the way.
+We must address the systemic obstacles that stand in the way.

 Black people disproportionately experience homelessness in our community and across the country.
 We know that this is a direct result of the racist policies and practices that create disparities in housing, incarceration, employment, education, and health care.

-We are committed to making sure the umbrella of the Alliance mission and strategy effectively cover both causes and solutions for homelessness.
-As a collective of organizations and individuals, it is our job to lift racial equity and housing justice to a place of absolute priority, and we are committed to doing so.
+We are committed to making sure the Alliance mission and strategy effectively cover both causes and solutions for homelessness.
+As a collective of organizations and individuals, our job is to uplift racial equity and housing justice to a place of absolute priority, and we are committed to doing so.

 Alliance to End Homelessness in Suburban Cook County